 Inclusive Research: Participatory Research Involving People with Intellectual Disabilities

 Inclusive research is an umbrella term, first introduced by Walmsley (2001), and soon after formalised by Walmsley and Johnson (2003).
 It encompasses approaches such as participatory, emancipatory and co-produced research which all seek to challenge traditional power dynamics in knowledge production and ensure meaningful involvement of people with intellectual disabilities (Nind & Vinha, 2014; Walmsley & Johnson, 2003).
 While these approaches have distinct emphases, they share a common commitment to shifting power dynamics and fostering genuine collaboration in research.
 Although the term has been in use for nearly 25 years, research that would be considered inclusive pre-dates that (Garratt et al., 2022).
-However, inclusive research has gained popularity internationally in recent years (Chalachanov et al., 2020; Di Lorito et al., 2018; Jones et al., 2019; O’Brien et al., 2022).
+However, inclusive research has gained popularity internationally in recent years (Chalachanová et al., 2020; Di Lorito et al., 2018; Jones et al., 2019; O’Brien et al., 2022).

 Rooted in disability rights (Charlton, 1998) and often drawing upon the social model of disability (Oliver, 1997) much inclusive research has adopted the ‘nothing about us, without us’ philosophy, accepting that people with intellectual disabilities can be involved in all stages of research.
-Challenging the traditional boundaries of academic research, such as objectivity, distance from participants, and the focus on purely objective outcomes, much of inclusive research has focused on the quality of the research process within research rather than solely exploring the findings.
+Challenging the traditional boundaries of academic research, such as objectivity, distance from participants and the focus on purely objective outcomes, much of inclusive research has focused on the quality of the research process within research rather than solely exploring the findings.
 However, as (Nind, 2017; Nind & Vinha, 2014) notes, it is still important to consider the quality of inclusive research.

 Key concepts within this movement include conducting research that addresses issues which matter to people with intellectual disabilities, integrating meaningful involvement rather than superficial representation, and holistically giving adults with intellectual disabilities the respect they deserve within the research community.
 The transformative nature of this research relies heavily on the notion that everyone involved is a learner and encourages collaborative thinking through both formalised and improvised approaches (Nind & Vinha, 2012).